pyOpenSci/pyopensci.github.io/_posts/2024-07-22-pyopensci-at-scipy-2024.md

-My talk was about how pyOpenSci has been carving out space and coordinating community efforts to address several core challenges in our scientific Python
+My talk was about how pyOpenSci has been carving out space and coordinating community efforts to address several core challenges in our scientific Python ecosystem.
+These include:
-ecosystem:

 1. Helping scientists find and use the right open-source tools.
 2. Encouraging scientists to write better code, share their code, and build better software.
 3. Ensuring scientists get credit for their open-source work.
-4. Addressing the ongoing challenges of packaging in the Python ecosystem-—a topic I discussed in my [PyCon talk in April](blog/python-packaging-friends-dont-let-friends-package-alone.html), which is also available on YouTube if you want to check it out.
+4. Addressing the ongoing challenges of packaging in the Python ecosystem-—a topic I discussed in my [PyCon talk in April](blog/python-packaging-friends-dont-let-friends-package-alone.html), which is also available on [YouTube](https://www.youtube.com/watch?v=mJPoj9Ex9fk&list=PL2Uw4_HvXqvYhjub9bw4uDAmNtprgAvlJ).
+I'd love for you to check it out!

 ### pyOpenSci's impact on the scientific Python ecosystem

-During my talk, I addressed critical pain points I've experienced as an educator teaching spatial and earth data science, and as a maintainer of stravalib—a package that supports my pre-COVID obsession with ultra mountain running.
+During my talk, I addressed critical pain points I've experienced as an educator teaching spatial and earth data science, and as a maintainer of [stravalib](https://stravalib.readthedocs.io/en/latest/)—a package that supports my pre-COVID obsession with ultra mountain running.

-Things kicked off with a bang, thanks to the best meme ever created by [Filipe Fernandes](https://github.com/ocefpaf).
+Things kicked off with a bang, thanks to the best meme ever, created by [Filipe Fernandes](https://github.com/ocefpaf).
 Filipe, a conda-forge maintainer, introduced me to conda environments when I was struggling with creating consistent spatial data environments for my students.
 Anyone who's